giampaolo/pyftpdlib/docs/tutorial.rst

 Starting from version 0.6.0 pyftpdlib can be run as a simple stand-alone server via Python's -m option, which is particularly useful when you want to quickly share a directory.
 Some examples.
-Anonymous FTPd sharing current directory:
+Anonymous server, listening on port 2121, sharing the current directory:

 .. code-block:: sh